Of the properties of the Trinite; and how mannys soule, a creature, hath

 is blind to our true self.

-The nearer we come, the deeper we desire,
+the nearer we come, the more we shall desire it,

 because of our true nature,

 and by grace.